 The Trustees are also senior management, although they receive no pay or other remuneration in respect of their role as trustees.
-One Trustee (ex-officio) receives remuneration as the CEO and pay is determined by the Remuneration Committee (as stated above).
+During 2023-24, one Trustee (ex-officio) received remuneration as the CEO and pay is determined by the Remuneration Committee (as stated above).
 Further details of any remuneration and/or expenses paid to Trustees are set out within the notes to the accounts.